Grupo-SEMEAR-USP/Lisa_legacy/README.md

-# Legged Robotics Workspace 💻
+# SEMEAR: Lisa Workspace 💻

 A simplified repository for Legged Robotics Workspace using ROS + Docker. 😎